 Use this guide to take you through the key elements of Endnote Online software (sometimes called Endnote Web).
 The tabs on the right of the screen can be used to navigate section-by-section or to go direct to a specific topic as required.

-EndNote Online (web) is reference management software and has similarities as such to RefWorks, Zotero and other tools.
+EndNote Online (EO) is reference management software and has similarities as such to RefWorks, Zotero and other tools.

-You can continue to use the free basic version of Endnote online (not attached to the University of Birmingham Web of Science subscription) when you leave the University
+You can continue to use the free basic version of EO (not attached to the University of Birmingham Web of Science subscription) when you leave the University.

 You should include a reference every time you quote, paraphrase (i.e. write someone's information in your own words), summarise or gain ideas from another person's work

 You should include a reference no matter what format the work takes (e.g. web page, tweet, journal article, email or diagram)

 Cite Them Right Online - Login top right as University of Birmingham (UoB users only) or through your own institutions's login.
 Includes video tutorials, support material and many individual examples of how to reference in different styles

 iCite Guide - referencing web pages from Library Services, University of Birmingham

 Confirm referencing style requirements with your Programme tutors: they are the final arbiters of your work